-Most alliances and ententes were formulated behind closed doors and revealed to the public after signing.
-Some nations even conducted negotiations without informing their other alliance partners.
-The German chancellor Bismarck, for example, initiated alliance negotiations with Russia in 1887, without informing Germany’s major ally Austria-Hungary.
+Most alliances and ententes were formulated behind closed doors and only revealed to the public after signing.
+Some governments even conducted negotiations without informing their other alliance partners.
+The German chancellor Bismarck, for example, initiated alliance negotiations with Russia in 1887 without informing Germany’s major ally, Austria-Hungary.
 Some alliances also contained ‘secret clauses’ that were not publicly announced or placed on record.
 Several of these secret clauses only became known to the public after the end of World War I. The secretive nature of alliances only heightened suspicion and continental tensions.

-An additional factor in the outbreak of World War I were small but significant changes to European alliances, in the years prior to 1914.
+An additional factor in the outbreak of war were changes to European alliances in the years prior to 1914.
 A clause inserted into the Dual Alliance in 1910, for example, required Germany to directly intervene if Austro-Hungary was ever attacked by Russia.
-These modifications strengthened and militarised alliances and probably increased the likelihood of war.
-Despite that, the impact of the alliance system as a cause of war is often overstated.
+These modifications were ostensibly small but strengthened and militarised alliances and probably increased the likelihood of war.
+Despite this, the impact of the alliance system as a cause of war is often overstated.
 Alliances did not, as is often suggested, make war inevitable.
-Alliances did not disempower governments or lead to automatic declarations of war; the authority and final decision to mobilise or declare war still rested with national leaders.
+Alliances did not disempower sovereign governments or lead to automatic declarations of war.
+The authority and final decision to mobilise or declare war still rested with national leaders.
 It was their moral commitment to these alliances that was the telling factor.
-As historian Hew Strachan put it, the real problem was that by 1914, “nobody was prepared to fight wholeheartedly for peace as an end in itself.”
+As historian Hew Strachan put it, the real problem was that by 1914, “nobody was prepared to fight wholeheartedly for peace as an end in itself”.

 1. The alliance system was a network of treaties, agreements and ententes that were negotiated and signed prior to 1914.